mimou-77/Driver-for-a-EC11-encoder---esp-idf---esp32c6/README.md

     - an interrupt (FALLING EDGE) happens on pin dta THEN an interrupt (FALLING EDGE) happens on pin clk

-The configuration is stored in the variable "state"
+`The configuration is stored in the variable "state":`

 - state = 1111 (initial value)
 - 1st interrupt happens on pin clk : state = 0b0111 : the 1st 2 bits 01 represent the values of pin clk and pin dta (01 : pin clk = 0 and pin dta = 1) ; the 2nd 2 bits represent if the 1st interrupt is happening or the second interrupt is happening